Mave-t-ech/Preppin_data/README.md

 # Preppin_data
-In a bid to practice my sql skills, I jumped on this challenge.
-Used MySQL
+In a bid to practice my SQL skills, I jumped on this challenge.
+I did this on MySQL